 Now that my kids own a gaming system, I have started to play again.
 It’s not the same as my good ol’ Mario Bros but I have discovered Lego Harry Potter.
 And that makes me Happy.

-Growing up I was an old school Nintendo girl.
+Growing up I was an old-school Nintendo girl.
 Mario Brothers the original and then Super Mario 3 were my main go to games.
 We would play for hours.
-My dad would get so irritated with the sound of the game music that we started turning it down and then blasting 4 Non Blondes.
+My dad would get so irritated with the sound of the game music that we started turning it down and then be blasting 4 Non-Blondes.

 Hayden and I snuggle up on the couch with a blankie and some coffee and navigate the world of Harry Potter (book 1-3) *wink*

 Things I Learned Playing Harry Potter

 - I should have been nicer to my dad when he was trying to learn to use the old Nintendo controller and play Mario Brothers.
 I’m that person now, learning the newer XBox-360 controller when I play Lego Harry Potter with my son.

 - Patience is key, but sometimes being too patient will leave you in the dust.
 I’m busy looking for lego pieces to pick up, hearts to collect, and Hayden rushes through and sucks me into the next room when he leaves the one we were adventuring in.
 Sometimes just the minimum is enough.
 Get it done and move on.
 You can always go back some other time and add more pieces to the puzzle.

 - Sometimes what you are looking for is in an unexpected place.
 You might think you have it all figured out, but that process just doesn’t ever pan out.
 You need to look at the picture from a different angle.
 Things might be hidden in processes that aren’t as straightforward as you anticipated.